 The launch of World-Check Customer Risk Screener on the Salesforce AppExchange highlights a digital partnership in action as we step up the fight against financial crime and enhance customer on-boarding.

-- Salesforce and us have worked together for 18 years, with World-Check Customer Risk Screener a new, innovative technology solution.
+- We have worked together with Salesforce for 18 years, with World-Check Customer Risk Screener a new, innovative technology solution.

 - The digital partnership with Salesforce is based on shared core values of trust, innovation and growth, among others.

 - Trust in a digital partnership means being able to fail together, so that boundaries are pushed and weakness is turned into strength.

 Technology is helping companies adapt to a changing regulatory landscape.

 Salesforce, the pioneer in cloud computing, built its reputation by putting customers at the center of its business, being digital first and agile always.
 In doing so, Salesforce is a natural partner for us.

 We are also committed to providing its customers with solutions to help fight financial crime, including on behalf of global corporate and financial services companies.